maverickjb/mini-os/README.md

 ## What is deliberately missing

-No syscall restart (`SA_RESTART`), no `siginfo`, no process groups, no `ptrace`, no networking, no disk, no user SMP load balancing, no locking beyond “IRQs off.”
+No syscall restart (`SA_RESTART`), no `siginfo`, no `ptrace`, no networking, no disk, no user SMP load balancing, no locking beyond “IRQs off.”
+No PIE loader, no `ld.so`.
 Names like `task_struct` are there so you can grep Linux later and recognize the shape—not so this can merge with Linux.

 ## Reading order